-Licensees are permitted to harvest some species listed under Appendix II of CITES in strictly controlled amounts.
+The fishery currently has Wildlife Trade Operation (WTO) accreditation under the EPBC Act, allowing licensees to harvest and export Appendix II CITES listed hard coral species.
+A Non Detrimental Finding (NDF) was undertaken for CITES listed species harvested in the fishery.
+The NDF resulted in catch limits for some species.
 For example, the annual harvest of corals in the NT is limited to between 10 kg and 200 kg (depending on species), while that of giant clams (Tridacna spp.) is restricted to 200 individuals.